SovereignCloudStack/standards/Standards/scs-0214-v2-k8s-node-distribution.md

 - Worker node distribution MUST be indicated to the user through some kind of labeling in order to enable (anti)-affinity for workloads over "failure zones".
-- To provide metadata about the node distribution, which also enables testing of this standard, providers MUST annotate their K8s nodes with the labels listed below.
+- To provide metadata about the node distribution, which also enables testing of this standard, providers SHOULD annotate their K8s nodes with the labels listed below, and the labels SHOULD be kept up to date.
   - `topology.kubernetes.io/zone`

     Corresponds with the label described in [K8s labels documentation][k8s-labels-docs].